nmwsharp/DDGSpring2016/README.md

 3. Download the code in this repository.
 Either use the _Download Zip_ button on the [repository page](https://github.com/nmwsharp/DDGSpring2016), or (if you are familiar with git) clone the repository.

-4. To verify the code works, open a terminal in the Assignment0 directory, and execute `python testview.py ../meshes/bunny.obj`.
+4. To verify the code works, open a terminal in the Assignment0 directory, and execute `python testview.py ../meshes/bunny.obj` (on some systems, you may have to use `python2.7` rather than just `python`).
 You should get a window with bunny in it!
 Try clicking and dragging around in the window.
 For now the bunny will just look like a silhouette, after completing a future assignment it will look much nicer.

 ##Getting started (Windows)
 Unfortunately, like most programming tasks, this will be a little trickier in Windows.